Summer (Jun-Aug) at the Jigokudani Monkey Park

 While Nagano will also be hot, its higher altitude blesses it with a cooler and shorter summer.
-Home to the majority of Japan’s tallest mountains and best hiking and mountaineering, summer is a great time to escape the heat of the cities and head-up high to the rarified air of Central Japan.
+Home to the majority of Japan’s tallest mountains and best hiking and mountaineering, summer is a great time to escape the heat of the cities and head-up high to the rarefied air of Central Japan.

 The true summer heat of Japan is preceded by its wet season.
 Expected from around mid-June onward, heavy downpours will be fairly frequent and dramatic.
 As such, it is one of the quietest times of year to visit the park, but also a very good one.
 The rain quickly turns the park vibrant green with new growth seemingly appearing out of nowhere.
 Rain and mist moves through the valley, creating a unique atmosphere which seems to send the monkeys hyperactive.

 Heading into July, the new babies are growing in confidence.
 Mothers allow them to stray and explore a little, a clumsy and awkward display which entertains the few visitors in the park.
 Come late-July and the start of August, it will be hot.
 This is the middle of summer and humidity will be high.